kotyamur/tlvgenerator-test-task/README.md

 ## To run the project locally on your computer

- - Make sure you have an LTS version of Node.js installed on your computer.
+ - Make sure you have a 16.8 or later version of Node.js installed on your computer.
 Download and install if needed.
  - Clone this repository.
  - Install the project's base dependencies
  - Run the development server: